SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 #### Note
 We recommed to run this only for a few base pairing regions.
 If you have a lot of them the local python version is more suited, as the computational time can get quite high.

-### Visualization of read count tables
+### Visualisation of read count tables
-The visualization tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
+The visualisation tab allows to gain a first look into the sequenced reads, after experimental procedures and data proccessing is performed.
 More details to the proccessing of the sequencing data can be found below.
 This interactive tab allows users to choose individual columns to visualize.
 Summaries, read count distribution, and replicate analysis can be performed.